dandanhub/data-structure-and-algorithms/String/Word.md

-## 151. Reverse Words in a String
-Given an input string, reverse the string word by word.

-For example,
-Given s = "the sky is blue",
-return "blue is sky the".

-## 186. Reverse Words in a String II
-Given an input string, reverse the string word by word.
-A word is defined as a sequence of non-space characters.

-The input string does not contain leading or trailing spaces and the words are always separated by a single space.

-For example,
-Given s = "the sky is blue",
-return "blue is sky the".

-Could you do it in-place without allocating extra space?

-## 557. Reverse Words in a String III
-Given a string, you need to reverse the order of characters in each word within a sentence while still preserving whitespace and initial word order.

-Example 1:
-Input: "Let's take LeetCode contest"
-Output: "s'teL ekat edoCteeL tsetnoc"
-Note: In the string, each word is separated by single space and there will not be any extra space in the string.

-#### Solution
-- Without restriction 151 and 557, the problem is easy.
-When with restriction like 186, we need to do it in-place, we can first reverse the whole string in-place and reverse each word in-place.

----

 ## 139. Word Break (Medium)
 Given a non-empty string s and a dictionary wordDict containing a list of non-empty words, determine if s can be segmented into a space-separated sequence of one or more dictionary words.
 You may assume the dictionary does not contain duplicate words.